 - These discounts are unpredictable – you never know when they will appear.

-- These discounts rarely ever apply to cruises departing form Port Canaveral, Florida or Alaskan sailings.
+- These discounts rarely ever apply to cruises departing form Port Canaveral, Florida on the Disney Dream or Alaskan sailings.

 - The Disney Magic and Disney Wonder have the lion share of discounts – even though I find sailing on the smaller ships quite enjoyable.

 Last minute deals used to be a regular thing.
 Now I see them far less frequently.
 Bottom line on this discount: